Code-Institute-Submissions/samericservices-website/README.md

 ### UX
-This website for Landlord that want to maximise there property investment without having to worry about the day to day mangement and maintenece of there property.
+This website is for Landlords that want to maximise there property investment without having to worry about the day to day mangement and maintenece of there property.
 Any Landlord that has had to deal with tenant complaints or poor service from letting agents will benefit greatly through what we do and helping them is what we hope to achieve.
-I have created a simple easy to read website clearly outlining the service we offer, how to get in contact to arrange an offer or for any other property questions or queries.
+I have created a simple easy to read website clearly outlining the service we offer, how to get in contact to arrange an offer or for any other property related questions or queries.
 In the future as the business grows I intend to add an investors page and a blog in order to highlight our success and also a paltform for investors to also purchase and sell property.

 #### User Stories
 - A Landlord wants to know more about the rent to rent model so can visit our how it works page for a complete breakdown
 - A potential client wants to see examples of properties we have taken on and refurbished they can visit the Lanlord page and look at the slide show.
-- A client wants to register there interest of enquire on an offer the can visit the contact us page and fill in the form.
+- A client wants to register there interest or enquire on an offer they can visit the contact us page and fill in the form.
 - A client wants to have a think with there partner or family member and wants to take some literature to show them they can download our letter to landlords on the contact us page.